prateekmedia/dotfiles/README.md

 # Requirements
 - ksuperkey - For Binding Alt F1 to super
-- picom-git - As picom is not up to date in arch
+- picom-ibhagwan-git - Or Compiler the next-rebase branch of ibhagwan

 # Stuffs In Rice
 ```